Forward head posture symptoms and complications

 Results: There was a significant improvement in the headache impact test (HIT-6), the headache pressure pain threshold, the soft tissue pressure pain threshold, the trigger points, and the posture in both treatment group patients.
 The biggest reduction and increase in the headache impact test (HIT-6) and the headache pressure pain threshold respectively were seen in the suboccipital muscle inhibition therapy and forward head posture correction exercises group.

-A March 2021 study in the International journal of environmental research and public health (11) “(indicated) that flexion exercise of the deep cervical muscles in patients with tension headache and forward head posture will improve the quality of life and activities of daily life by mitigating headaches and sleep disorders.
+A March 2021 study in the International Journal of Environmental Research and Public Health (17) “(indicated) that flexion exercise of the deep cervical muscles in patients with tension headaches and forward head posture will improve the quality of life and activities of daily life by mitigating headaches and sleep disorders.

 The shoulder’s pull on the neck in forward head posture